 —Ronald Reagan, citing a Russian proverb

-The Role of the Quality Management System (QMS)
+The Role of the Quality Management System

-Unfortunately, the QMS systems of many organizations are still heavily influenced by traditional phase-gated waterfall methods.
-This seriously inhibits, and can even prevent, the adoption of newer methods, as the older methods are hard coded into the only approved way of working.
-As Figure 1 illustrates, SAFe describes an incremental approach to both development and compliance.
-This means those who want the benefits of Lean-Agile development (faster time to market, and higher quality to name a few) will typically have to evolve a Lean QMS.
+Unfortunately, many QMS systems are heavily influenced by traditional phase-gated waterfall methods.
+This seriously inhibits, and can even prevent, the adoption of newer techniques, as the older methods are hard-coded into the only approved way of working.
+As Figure 1 illustrates, SAFe describes an incremental approach to development and compliance that includes five recommended practices.

 Organize for Value and Compliance

 Solution and Product Management ensure that the Solution Intent and backlog properly reflect compliance requirements.
 Teams also ensure that their work includes appropriate compliance activities.

-# 3 Build Quality and Compliance In
+Build In Quality and Compliance

 To that end, compliance concerns are also built directly into the development process, and automated wherever possible, as illustrated in Figure 4.

-Continuously Verify and Validate
+Continuously Verify and Validate (V&V)

 - The system works as designed (verification)

-The SAFe requirements model supports V&V
+The SAFe Requirements Model Supports V&V

 Release Validated Solutions on Demand